A female accountant reviewing stacks of paper files for a public accounting audit

-Before your company’s public accounting audit, you must gather your essential documents, review your financial statements, and discuss any concerns with your PCAOB auditor.
+Before your company’s public accounting audit, you must gather your essential documents, review your financial statements, and evaluate your internal controls with a SOX 404 compliance team as part of your public accounting audit.
 Common apprehensions before public company audits are often related to complex debt.
-These are some areas of debt to review and discuss with your auditor.
+These are some areas of debt to review with your team.

 General Types of Debt Agreements